wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/apk-as-gateway-in-apim-qsg.md

      ```

 !!!
 Note
-    Please refer to the [Advance Configuration for APK](../apk-deploy.md) for more information.
+    Please refer to the <a href="../../control-plane/apk-deploy" target="_blank">Advanced Configuration for APK</a> for more information.

 ### Setup WSO2 APIM-APK Agent 1.2.0